 - Contact between sessions (unless a life threatening emergency) should be minimal and used for the purposes of administration i.e. session bookings.
 In an emergency I will endeavour to return your call as soon as possible.
-If an emergency arises that is life-threatening or needs immediate attention you agree to contact the emergency services on 999, go to your nearest hospital A&E department or phone a crisis help line such as Samaritans on 116 123 (for UK Residents).
-Non UK Residents please get the necessary support in your country whether hospital or known crisis help line.
+If an emergency arises that is life-threatening or needs immediate attention you agree to contact the emergency services on 999, go to your nearest hospital A&E department or phone a crisis help line such as the Samaritans on 116 123 (for UK Residents).
+Non UK Residents please get the necessary support in your country via emergency services or known crisis help line.

 - While the therapeutic relationship is friendly, it is a professional relationship and in order to protect its boundaries and work in an ethical way, it is considered inappropriate to engage either formally or informally through social networking sites or forums.
 This protects the confidentiality of the counselling relationship.